 - Meanwhile, Powder jaggery, cardamom.

-- Roast cashew nuts in a tsp of ghee until golden and keep things ready.
+- Roast cashew nuts in a teaspoon of ghee until golden and keep things ready.

 - Once the rice, dal is done, open the pressure cooker and mash is slightly.